Dynamics365/dynamics365.github.io/2017-01-02-ax1004-error/index.md

 ### Solution

-Copy those Assemblies from your any where (Windows 7,8,10) to Server

-Restore and compile again.
+Copy those Assemblies from your any where (Windows 7,8,10) to the server, restore and compile again.

 Thank you for reading!